-“These grants are meant to spur on new discoveries that could ultimately save millions of lives,” noted Chris Wilson, Global Health Discovery Director at the Bill & Melinda Gates Foundation.
+“These grants are meant to spur on new discoveries that could ultimately save millions of lives,” said Chris Wilson, director of Global Health Discovery at the Bill & Melinda Gates Foundation.
 “GCE winners are expanding the pipeline of ideas for serious global health and development challenges where creative thinking is most urgently needed.”
-Kenny Slaught believes that where human lives are concerned, medical research and practice need expanding horizons for quick and holistic global health initiatives.
+Where human lives are concerned, Slaught is convinced medical research and practice need expanding horizons for timely and holistic global health interventions.

-2015 saw the Santa Barbara Bowl Foundation support the Girls Rock Santa Barbara program.
-Kenny Slaught believes that music is a means to empower young girls, and is therefore convinced the organization creates a supportive environment fostering the development of self-esteem and creativity in kids.
-Participants take music lessons, partake in workshops, and give performances.
-They challenge typical gender stereotypes, work with each other, and practice tolerance.
-Girls Rock Santa Barbara is a perfect representation of the Santa Barbara Bowl Foundation’s emphasis on making music and the arts accessible to everyone.
+The Santa Barbara Bowl Foundation in 2015 supported the Girls Rock Santa Barbara initiative.
+Knowing that music is a way to empower young women, Kenny Slaught supports this organization’s mission to create a supportive environment that fosters the development of self-confidence and creativity in youth.
+As part of the program, girls receive music lessons, engage in activities, and perform live.
+They are encouraged to counter typical gender stereotypes, collaborate amongst themselves, and learn tolerance.
+Girls Rock Santa Barbara perfectly represents the Santa Barbara Bowl Foundation’s emphasis on keeping music and the arts accessible to all.